Evan-Coleman/Navius/docs/roadmaps/09-declarative-features.md

 # Declarative Programming Features Roadmap

 ## Overview
-A lightweight approach to implementing essential declarative features in our Rust Axum backend, focusing on security, developer experience, and performance.
+A lightweight approach to implementing essential declarative features in Navius, focusing on security, developer experience, and performance.
 Rather than attempting to recreate Spring Boot's extensive annotation system, we'll implement a targeted set of Rust-idiomatic procedural macros and utilities that provide the most value with minimal complexity.

 ## Current State
 Currently, our application requires manual implementation of cross-cutting concerns like validation, error handling, and logging, leading to repetitive code and potential inconsistencies.